JackieBinya/jacqueline-binya-website/content/posts/vue/using-svg.md

 Congrats!!!🎊

-You have successfully installed and configured the setting of the `vue-svg-loader`.
+You have successfully installed and configured the settings of the `vue-svg-loader` module.

 Now, let's proceed to learn how we can use the `vue-svg-loader` module to embed SVG in Vuejs.

 ![using SVG loaders to embed svg in Vuejs](https://res.cloudinary.com/di70zcupa/image/upload/v1611925461/using-svg-loader_ximunw.png)

 - You first remove all the boilerplate code from the `App.vue` file in the `src` directory.
-- Then you copy and paste the code above in `App.vue` and save your changes.
+- Then you copy and paste the code  in diagram above in `App.vue`, and save your changes.
-- The SGV I used exists as a standalone file in the assets folder as is named `sample.svg`, so depending on what you named your .svg file you may need to tweak the code above.
+- The SGV, I used exists as a standalone file in the assets folder as is named `sample.svg`, so depending on what you named your .svg file you may need to tweak the code above.
-- Run the below on your terminal, and then on your browser visit ` http://localhost:8080/` to view the Vuejs app with the embedded SVG 🚀.
+- Run the command below on your terminal, and then on your browser visit ` http://localhost:8080/` to view the Vuejs app with the embedded SVG 🚀.
 ```
 npm run serve
 ```